ErfanBahramali/Telegram-Bot-PHP/README.md

 public string $botApiServerFileUrl = 'https://api.telegram.org/file/bot'; // https://example.com/example/file/bot{__BOT_API_TOKEN__}/{__FILE_PATH__}
 ```

-Convert updates and result requests to objects for easier access, You can set the variable to false and receive updates and the result of their request as an array
+Convert updates and response to objects for easier access

+Also you can set the variable to false and receive updates and response as an array

 ```php
 /**